InexplicableMagic/photodedupe/README.md

 To list only the highest resolution version of each image use the ```--uniques``` option.
 The output will include images that do not have any duplicates.
 This option could be used to copy the highest resolution version of each image to a different directory.

-In this example photodedupe is outputting a list of filenames of the best versions of each image on stdout.
+In the below example photodedupe outputs a list of filenames of the best versions of each image on stdout.
 The xargs command reads each filename, substitues it for the two braces and executes the provided command.
 This then causes each listed file to be copied to the specified directory.

 ```photodedupe --uniques dir_of_photos/ | xargs -i cp "{}" unique_best_versions_dir/```